Bus from Cusco to Hidroelectrica

 Return from Machu Picchu to Cusco via Hidroeléctrica: Budget-Friendly and Scenic

-Aguas Calientes to Hidroeléctrica: Hike or Train
+How to get from Aguas Calientes to Hidroelectrica?
+Hike or Train

 Your return journey begins in Aguas Calientes (Machu Picchu Pueblo).
 Since there’s no road access from this town, you have two ways to reach Hidroeléctrica: